Southeast Missouri’s Only Level III Trauma Center

 Immediate Convenient Care

-At two convenient locations–one in Cape Girardeau, one in Perryville–Saint Francis’ Immediate Convenient Care facilities provide the highest quality urgent care to area patients.
+At four convenient locations – Cape Girardeau, Perryville, Jackon and Poplar Bluff – Saint Francis’ Immediate Convenient Care facilities provide the highest quality urgent care to area patients.
 So find your location, and walk right in!

 Immediate Convenient Care offers complete family medical care and occupational services, including: